hybridgroup/gocv/README.md

 	export CGO_CPPFLAGS="-I/usr/local/include"
 	export CGO_LDFLAGS="-L/usr/local/lib -lopencv_core -lopencv_face -lopencv_videoio -lopencv_imgproc -lopencv_highgui -lopencv_imgcodecs -lopencv_objdetect -lopencv_features2d -lopencv_video -lopencv_dnn -lopencv_xfeatures2d"

 Please note that you will need to run these 2 lines of code one time in your current session in order to build or run the code, in order to setup the needed ENV variables.
+Once you have done so, you can execute code that uses GoCV with your custom environment like this:

+	go run -tags customenv ./cmd/version/main.go

 ## macOS